PRIMITIVE-IO/primitive/README.md

 ---

-**Primitive is only available to alpha testers who have [signed up for early access on our website](https://primitive.io/).
+**Primitive is available on Viveport and to alpha testers who have [signed up for early access on our website](https://primitive.io/).
 If you'd like access, please sign up.
 If you're interested in using Primitive as part of a larger organization, please reach out to us at [support@primitive.io](mailto:support@primitive.io).**

 ---